What is a credit card annual fee and is it worth it?

 Do all credit cards have annual fees?

-Not all credit cards charge an annual fee, including many Capital One cards.
+No, not all credit cards charge an annual fee, including many Capital One cards.
 View important rates and disclosures.
-And some card issuers may waive a card’s annual fee for the first year as an introductory offer.
 You can check your credit card’s terms and conditions to understand what fees may apply to your account.

 Why do credit cards have annual fees?